SUFandom/debdroid/README.md

 chmod +x *.sh ; ./bootstrap.sh
 ```

-After that, clone this [work](https://github.com/SUFandom/debdroid-starter)
+After that, clone this [work](https://github.com/SUFandom/debdroid-starter).
+Although it will be prob.
+Pre-installed on Net.
+Heh..

 But if theres bugs, head to [issues](http://github.com/SUFandom/debdroid/issues) page